outfox/fennecs/www/docs/index.md

 ---

+# Welcome to the last ECS of your life!
-# Free Entities to good home!
+# Cuddly, libre & free to a good home.

-![fennecs in a box](https://fennecs.tech/img/fennecs.png) *Only seven left, out of a litter of 2147483647.*
+![fennecs in a box](https://fennecs.tech/img/fennecs.png)

 ::: info :neofox_knives: THE COOKBOOK
 Feeling snackish?
-Hungry?
 Try **fenn**ecs for yourself as you flip through the courses of our **[Cookbook](/cookbook/index)**.
 Snack on easily digestible code samples, and come back whenever you need to to jog your memory.
 :::

 ::: info :neofox_vr: THE DEMOS